anthonylouismorton/Code-201/reading-notes/Read-03.md

 ### Chapter 13: “Boxes” (pp.300-329)
 - Elements are treating as boxes.
 Without any styling boxes are only the size of the content held within the box
 - CSS can be added to change the size of boxes.
-Height, width, padding, margin, border, and color (background and border) are a few of the sytlings that can be assigned to boxes
+Height, width, padding, margin, border, and color (background and border) are a few of the stylings that can be assigned to boxes
 - Boxes can be treated as inline or block elements **block elements occupy the entire width (line) of the page** **inline elements are only as large as the content within or the width specified. multiple inline boxes can occupy the same line**